 - A enables you to specify who you entrust to make medical decisions for you should you become sick or injured to the point of not being able to make decisions for yourself.

 Even if you have an estate plan in place, it is still best to revisit those documents every few years, particularly if your wealth significantly changes.
 This will help ensure everything remains up to date and current with your existing financial situation.

 Choosing how to invest money from a windfall is an important decision, but can make it feel overwhelming.
 Because nobody can know the perfect time to invest, there are two good strategies to consider.

 The first is dollar cost averaging, which means investing a set amount on a regular schedule over time.
 Investing at regular intervals can be behaviorally advantageous because it reduces the risk of buying at the worst possible times and experiencing an immediate loss in value.

 A second approach is lump sum investing, which means investing immediately and all at once.
 This approach has a higher expected return than dollar cost averaging because, historically, .
 It also lengthens the amount of time your funds .

 While sudden wealth creates great opportunities, it can also introduce new complexities.
 With a financial plan that balances personal goals for the present and future, you’ll be ensuring your windfall stays soundly in place.
 For additional insights, download our free white paper on Evidence-Based Investment Insights: 12 Essential Ideas for Building Wise Wealth.

 Do you want to make smart decisions with your money?
-Discover your biggest opportunities in just 9 questions with our Financial Wellness Assessment.
-Click here to start your assessment.
+Discover your biggest opportunities in just 9 questions with our Financial Wellness Analysis.
+Click here to start your analysis.